LabShengLi/nanome/docs/Usage.md

     ├── TestData_RRBS.summary.bsseq.singleton.nonsingleton.cov1.csv
     └── TestData_RRBS.Tools_BGTruth_cov1_Joined.bed
 ```
-# 2. Experiments on E. coli data
+# 2. Experiment for E. coli data
 The 'nanome' pipeline supports 5mC detection by all tools on both human and Escherichia coli data.
 Note that `--referenceGenome` need to be set as E. coli reference genome such as 'reference_genome/ecoli/Ecoli_k12_mg1655.fasta'.
 Below is an example of pipeline runing on E. coli data, please refer to the input parameters for pipeline `-config` params [conf/ecoli_demo.config](https://github.com/liuyangzzu/nanome/blob/master/conf/ecoli_demo.config)

 ```angular2html